Pungyeon/required/README.md

 ## Further Refactoring
 Even though we have come a long way with our implementation, there are still things to improve on.
 Two things that are rather annoying about our implementation are:

-* We have to change the logic in `CheckRequiredStructs` whenever we add a new type
+* We have to change the logic in `CheckIfRequired` whenever we add a new type
 * There is no way for users of our package to add their own required types / structs
+* There are problems regarding validating primitive types.
+If they aren't set, then they will simply contain a default value.

 To accommodate this fact, we can add a `Required` interface, which will be implemented by all of our required types.
-In our `CheckRequiredStructs` function, we can then simply try to type convert our `interface{}` to our new `Required` interface and let this interface determine whether a value is deemed valid or invalid:
+Furthermore, our primitive types will contain a new type instead, which we will call `Nullable`.
+This type, will make it very easy for us to check whether something is default or never set.
+Let us start out by implementing our `Required` interface.

 ```go
 // Required is an interface which will enable the require.Unmarshal parser,